codewithHX/Whatsapp-Bulk-Message-sender/README.md

 •Scan the QR code to login from the account you want to send messages.<br />
 •Wait for some time and your messages will be sent to desired contacts.<br />
 <br />
-If you face any problem feel free ask.✌️
+If you face any problem, feel free ask.✌️